 Seek care immediately or dial 911 if experiencing a medical emergency.
 Emergency symptoms can include trouble breathing, persistent pain or pressure in the chest, new confusion, inability to wake or stay awake, or bluish lips or face.
 This is not an inclusive list, and women should always call their HCP or visit an emergency room when necessary.

-Wear a mask (to protect others) in public settings
+Wear a mask in public settings in communities with high transmission

 Regularly wash hands for at least 20 seconds (if soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol)